nus-cs2103-AY2021S2/tp/docs/team/garyljj.md

 ### New features

-- Add deletion of contacts with specified tags [\#58](https://github.com/AY2021S2-CS2103-W16-3/tp/pull/58)
+- Add deletion of contacts with specified tags [\#58](https://github.com/AY2021S2-CS2103-W16-3/tp/pull/58),[\#152](https://github.com/AY2021S2-CS2103-W16-3/tp/pull/152)
-  * What it does: Allows user to delete all contacts that is tagged with all of the specified tag(s)
+  * What it does: Allows user to delete multiple contacts with specified tags.
   * Justification: User might want to delete a group of contacts with the same tag.
-For example, the welfare IC may want to remove all contacts from the graduated batch (batch2020), he can simply use the command `delete -t batch2020`
+For example, the welfare IC may want to remove all contacts from the graduated batch "batch2020", he can simply use the command `delete -t batch2020`.
   * Was further improved in PR152 to support `--any` flag, which allow contact to be deleted as long as it matches any of the specified tags.

 - Add InputHistory: [\#92](https://github.com/AY2021S2-CS2103-W16-3/tp/pull/92)